Join us for an adventure in flavor!

 3. When it comes to Cuban food, there is no such thing as “too much garlic”.
 Do not skimp on garlic unless you are not fan of it.
 But then again, you wouldn’t be looking for Cuban food… 🙂

-What and How to Serve Vaca Frita
+How to Serve It

 • Traditionally, Vaca Frita is served topped with sautéed onions and sometimes bell peppers.
 It is then served along with with rice and black beans.
+You have to try my Cuban Black Beans recipe!

-• Fried plantains like tostones or maduros are great with this crispy fried shredded beef.
+• Fried plantains like Tostones or maduros are great with this crispy fried shredded beef.

 Vaca Frita is a classic Cuban dish where beef is slow braised till fork tender, then fried to crispy perfection.
 It's so good!